Fiserv/Commerce-Hub/docs/Resources/API-Documents/Device-Management/DT-Cloud-BIN-Download.md

 titles: Request, Response
 -->

-The example below contains the minimum [parameters](#parameters) for an subsequent POS Decision Table download request using `updatedOn`.
+The example below contains the minimum [parameters](#parameters) for an subsequent POS Decision Table download request using `updatedOn` for Cloud BIN.
 The full request schemas are available in our [API Explorer](../api/?type=post&path=/tms/v1/pos-decision-table).

 <!-- theme: success -->
 > **POST** `/tms/v1/pos-decision-table`